remindmodel/remind/tutorials/02a_RunningREMINDLocally.md

 ## System Requirements

-- Installed python version must be `3.10.X` or older.
+- Installed python version must be `< 3.11`.
+We recommend a python version `3.10.X` as it is closest to being up-to-date while remaining REMIND compatible.
 To check your python version run `python --version` in a terminal of your choice
 - GAMS must be installed and the path to GAMS applications needs to be in your PATH environment variable
 - R version must be at least `4.2.X`.
 To check your R version run `R --version` in a terminal of your choice
 - On Windows we recommend to use PowerShell rather than the standard command prompt